hackerhouse-opensource/pyongyang_2407/README.md

 ```

 It is possible to hijack this function and subvert the logic, by rewriting this function in ASM it
-will treat all opened files as "NATISIGN" files with successful state authorisation for use, no logging
+will treat all opened files as "NATSIGN" files with successful state authorisation for use, no logging
 will be performed or any further checks on the file.
 By patching this function we can now use the phone
-to open any media files and documents without "this files is not legal." errors.
+to open any media files and documents without "this file is not legal." errors and will not record use
+of the file or offending applications using the file in 전자서명조작체계.

 ```
         ; ================ B E G I N N I N G   O F   P R O C E D U R E ================